 Justice Lederman concludes that in these unique circumstances – where White entered the store solely for the purposes of shoplifting and where he was never charged with a criminal offence – nominal damages for The Bay should be awarded.
 The court declined to make any injunction against Mr. White and ordered him to pay the princely sum of $100.
 Not content with being so badly beaten, The Bay appealed and in a three-line judgment devoid of any reasoning the Divisional Court concluded that the case “cried out for punitive damages” and replaced the $100 award with a whopping $300 recovery.

 So what can we learn from the legal odyssey of Mr. White?
 In some circumstances, shoplifting can indeed incur modest penalties enforced by the civil courts.
 The Bay set out to win $2000 in damages and impose a lifetime injunction.
 What they got after a full trial and appeal was no injunction and a cheque for $300.
 I’m guessing there weren’t too many champagne corks popping over in the legal department at the end of the day.
 Where does that leave the thousands of people each year who receive a demand for a $595 “Settlement Amount”?
 Are Retailers really going to launch Small Claims Court actions against people who, in most cases, have already faced criminal prosecution, in the hopes of recovering fees that would barely cover their courthouse parking costs?
 You do the math.

 With over 30 years of experience, BPS Criminal Law Firm has premier Toronto Criminal Lawyers who have defended criminal cases of all kinds, from impaired driving / DUI / DWI to criminal code theft to homicide.
-If you need a Toronto Criminal Lawyer, then the criminal law firm of Bytensky Prutschi Shikhman will deliver to you a successful conclusion to your case.
+If you need criminal defence, then the criminal law firm of Bytensky Prutschi Shikhman is here to help.